roughike/multiplatform_key_value_store/README.md

-# Multiplatform key-value store for multiplatform Dart projects
+# Key-value store for multiplatform Dart projects

 > What the heck is that?